Executive Leadership Team

 Timothy Hess serves as Global Director of IT, responsible for DIA’s global IT operations, computer infrastructure, customer and membership management databases, and website.
 He previously served as Director of Business Technology for Thomas Publishing Company LLC, where he managed all internal business systems, production systems, and technology projects; and as Vice President &Chief Technology Officer for Content Data Solutions, Inc., and as R&D Director for Reed Technology & Information Services.
 A proven technology thought leader with extensive experience in delivering high-performance systems that solve complex business problems in all development environments, Mr. Hess earned his computer science degree from Arcadia University.

-Senior Vice President & Managing Director, DIA EMEA
+Senior Vice President & Managing Director, DIA EMEA, India and Singapore

-Ania Mitan serves as the Senior Vice President & Managing Director, DIA EMEA (Europe, Middle East, and Africa).
+Ania Mitan serves as the Senior Vice President & Managing Director, DIA EMEA, India and Singapore.
 She is former Executive Director of the commercial organization at Celgene, where she built the oncology business in the EMEA region with healthcare partners to shape quality delivery systems and new commercialization models in personalized medicine, specifically with novel cell and gene therapies.
 She began her career at Eli Lilly and Company, serving as Head of Commercial Development for EU mid-size countries, Head of Primary Care Business Unit for the UK and Ireland, and Head of Marketing for the Critical Care Unit.
 Ania earned her MBA from Simmons College and MSc in Pharmacy from Silesian Medical Academy (Poland).

 Senior Vice President & Managing Director, DIA Japan